 |1 Night Château de Siran in Siran||www.chateau-de-siran.com|

 |2 Nights Hotel Le C Boutique Hotel in Narbonne||www.hotel-le-c.com|

 |1 Night Grand Hotel in Sete||www.legrandhotelsete.com|

 You ride right to the end of the Canal de Midi today, saying good-bye to it, as it empties in to the sea at Agde, originally a Greek port town.
 Stop to admire the beautiful Renaissance buildings of this town, as wel as the Saint Stephen's cathedral.
-Along the way, cross over the ingenious Libron locks system over the canal, and ride through the town of Vias, with its market square and Saint John the Baptist church, made entirely from the regional stone.
-From there, enjoy the luxury of the beautiful new bike path that follows the sandy Mediterranean beach for 12 kilometres before arriving in the lively port town of Sete itself.
+Along the way, cross over the ingenious Libron locks system over the canal, and ride through the town of Vias, with its market square and Saint John the Baptist church, made entirely from the pretty, regional stone.
+From there, enjoy the luxury of the beautiful bike path that follows the sandy Mediterranean beach for 12 kilometres before arriving in the lively port town of Sete itself.
 Be sure to pack your bathing suit today as you will want to jump into the waves!
-Final night and dinner in Sete.

 After breakfast, your Canal du Midi Bike tour has come to an end.
-You can take some time to explore Sete if youlike this morning (the hotel can hold your bags for yu) before getting connections out of Sete train station for your further travels.
+You can take some time to explore Sete if you like this morning (the hotel can hold your bags for you) before getting connections out of Sete train station for your further travels.
 Bon Voyage!